abelzhang115/abelzhang115/README.md

 ## CloudTrail
 AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
 This event history simplifies security analysis, resource change tracking, and troubleshooting.
 In addition, you can use CloudTrail to detect unusual activity in your AWS accounts.
 These capabilities help simplify operational analysis and troubleshooting.

 ## Lambda
 AWS Lambda currently supports 1000 concurrent executions per AWS account per region.
 If your Amazon SNS message deliveries to AWS Lambda contribute to crossing these concurrency quotas, your Amazon SNS message deliveries will be throttled.
 You need to contact AWS support to raise the account limit.
 Therefore this option is correct.

+## AWS WAF
+AWS WAF is a web application firewall service that lets you monitor web requests and protect your web applications from malicious requests.
+Use AWS WAF to block or allow requests based on conditions that you specify, such as the IP addresses.
+You can also use AWS WAF preconfigured protections to block common attacks like SQL injection or cross-site scripting.
+Configure AWS WAF on the Application Load Balancer in a VPC

+You can use AWS WAF with your Application Load Balancer to allow or block requests based on the rules in a web access control list (web ACL).
+Geographic (Geo) Match Conditions in AWS WAF allows you to use AWS WAF to restrict application access based on the geographic location of your viewers.
+With geo match conditions you can choose the countries from which AWS WAF should allow access.

+Geo match conditions are important for many customers.
+For example, legal and licensing requirements restrict some customers from delivering their applications outside certain countries.
+These customers can configure a whitelist that allows only viewers in those countries.
+Other customers need to prevent the downloading of their encrypted software by users in certain countries.
+These customers can configure a blacklist so that end-users from those countries are blocked from downloading their software.